Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 * Consider getting commercial support

-  [Nuitka commercial](https://nuitka.net/pages/commercial.html) offers subscriptions and priority support.
-This can help accelerate your problem solution.
+  [Nuitka commercial](https://nuitka.net/doc/commercial.html) offers subscriptions and priority support.
+This will accelerate your problem solution and helps to sustain Nuitka development.

 Some things are not welcome, please consider it.